lochsh/pbt-talk/notes.md

 * The Fourier Transform of a pure sine wave should have constant magnitude across time shifts.

-These are invariant properties that are poorly demonstrated with examples.
-Property based testing makes your tests function better both as documentation, and as proof of the robustness of your code.
+These are invariant properties that are poorly demonstrated with examples alone.
+Property based testing allows your tests to function better both as documentation, and as proof of the robustness of your code.
 Each test is more concise, and each test goes further.
 For these hopefully very compelling reasons, I hope you'll all consider giving PBT a try and using it in your work!

 Some frameworks to read up on are: